 No one exactly knows where it came from or who gave the name “Lakewood.”

-Some legends say that it’s a name of a general who first visited the area and named it with his family “Wood”.
+Some legends say that it is a name of a military general who first visited the area and called it after his family name “Wood.”

-However, another version says that it’s from the name of a Protestant missionary who brought Christianity to the natives (‘lumad’) in the area living around the lake.
+However, another version says that it is the name of a Protestant missionary who brought Christianity to the natives (‘lumad’) in the area living around the lake.

-But, until now no one can provide any concrete evidence as to what the origin of the name of this 800 kilometer wide lake really is.
+However, until now no one can provide any concrete evidence as to what the origin of the name of this 800-kilometer wide lake really is.
 The name itself might be significant, or, might not mean anything at all…

-Because what is important is what the place can offer and how it is being properly used for all people to see and enjoy with.
-Additionally, it is important to know how this beautiful place supports the livelihood of the people in the area.
+Because what is important is what the place can offer and how it is correctly used for all people to see and enjoy with.
+Additionally, it is important to know how this beautiful place supports the livelihood of the population in the area.